SourceDiver42/plyoung.github.io/pages/vinoma/vinoma-actions.md

 	* Subtract - will subtract the given value from the variable's current value and assume you are working with numbers.
 	* Multiply - will multiply the given value with the variable's current value and assume you are working with numbers.
 	* Divide - will divide the variables current value by the given value and assume you are working with numbers.
+	* Random - will return a random value between the two values given and assumes you are working with numbers.
+It will return a whole number only if both numbers you enter are whole numbers.
+If you meant to use decimal/float numbers then enter one of them with a decimal point,even if you need to add ".0", example "0.0 <-> 1" will return a random decimal number between 0.0 and 1.0 while "0 <-> 3" would return could return a random whole number from 0 to 3, that is "0, 1, 2, or 3".
 - **Value** the value to apply via operator.
 Note that you can pass in the value of another variable by providing the name of a variable.
 Append "@" in front of the name to tell Vinoma it is a variable name you entered and not a string value.
 See image below for example; to add the value from variable "A" to that of variable "B".
+- **Value2** is needed when you choose Random for example.
+Here too you may pass the value from a variable as explained above.

 ![](/img/vinoma/10.png)